Cimarron Strip: Production notes

-Cimarron Strip was created (though he only received "developed by" credit) by Christopher Knopf, who also served as supervising producer.
+Cimarron Strip was created by Christopher Knopf, who also served as supervising producer.
 Philip Leacock was executive producer.
 The series was produced in association with the Stuart Whitman Corporation (Stuart Whitman, Inc. on later episodes).

 Set in Oklahoma, the series was shot at CBS Studio Center in Studio City, Los Angeles.
 Other shooting locations included the Alabama Hills near Lone Pine, California; Bishop, California; Kanab, Utah; and Tucson, Arizona.

-In sharp contrast to the producers' other series, Gunsmoke, critics routinely singled out the comparatively weak supporting cast.

 Science-fiction writer Harlan Ellison wrote episode 18, "Knife in the Darkness", featuring a murderer who may or may not be Jack the Ripper, and has an incidental music score by Bernard Herrmann, famous for his Citizen Kane and Alfred Hitchcock movie soundtracks.
 In a sartorial departure, Stuart Whitman wore a full suit through most of the episode, accentuating the fog-enshrouded Londonesque atmosphere.

-The actual running time of each 90-minute episode, less the commercials, was 72 minutes.
-With 23 episodes filmed, 27.6 hours of Cimarron Strip exist.

 Cimarron Strip aired on Thursdays opposite ABC's The Flying Nun, Batman, Bewitched, NBC's Daniel Boone, and Ironside.
-Due to low ratings coupled with high production costs, the series was cancelled after one season.
+By the time the series premiered, there were only two remaining Westerns on television.
+Due to low ratings, the series was cancelled after one season.

 Stuart Whitman as Marshal Jim Crown was featured on the November 4, 1967 cover of TV Guide.